gao-lab/FunTFBS/README.md

 **Tip:**
 - Due to the PhyloP file may be very large, it is recommended to split it and run FunTFBS for each chromosome.

+**Demo:**
+`funTFBS -t demo/test_TFBS.bed -m demo/Ath.meme -f meme -p demo/test_PhyloP.bed -g demo/Ath_test.fa -o test`

-After running the example above, there will be two files (bed6+ format with 9 columns) generated in the output directory:
+After running the example, there will be two files (bed6+ format with 9 columns) generated in the output directory:

 - TFBS_unfiltered.bed: Total candidate TFBS before filtering.
 - TFBS_filtered.bed: Functional TFBS after filtering.